 Above, two curved roofs enclosing the substantial technical plant are shaped to resonate with the nearby Barlow shed of the St. Pancras International train station and respond to the varying scales of neighbouring buildings.
 The rhythmic façade of the terracotta masonry base establishes a relation of scale and materiality with the surrounding buildings from the eighteenth, nineteenth and twentieth centuries.

-David Cameron, Prime Minister United Kingdom
+David Cameron, former Prime Minister United Kingdom

 2016 MIPIM UK Award - Visionary Building of the Year (Shortlisted)